CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * CEO, CTO, CIO, CISO, other management.
 > * OSPO, Procurement, Legal staff.

-With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in 2026, cybersecurity is required to become a important aspect of developing products with digital elements.
+With the first bits of the EU Cyber Resilience Act (CRA) coming into effect in September 2026, cybersecurity is required to become a important aspect of developing all products with digital elements.
-One of the first steps in preparing for the CRA, will relate to mapping out product dependencies, and ensure that each one of these are _taken care of appropriately_.
+One of the first steps in preparing for the CRA, will relate to mapping out the software dependencies if these products, and ensure that each dependency is _taken care of appropriately_.
 The vast majority (70-90%, according to [Linux Foundation](https://www.linuxfoundation.org/blog/blog/a-summary-of-census-ii-open-source-software-application-libraries-the-world-depends-on)) of these dependencies are Open Source Software (OSS) components, and many of these are likely to get increased scrutiny from manufacturers in order to reduce security-related risks in their products.

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}